microsoft/workspace-optimizer/README.md

-# Workspace Planning Tool
+# Workspace Collaboration Optimizer

 If your team or company is moving to a new worksite or you need to reorganize an existing workspace, this open-source tool can help.
 Workspace planning can help you identify and seat teams together in a workspace that maximizes and fosters cross-team productivity and collaboration.
-You can use this tool to generate floor plans quickly and objectively, in a data-driven way that optimizes employee collaboration by seating teams together.
+You can use this tool to generate seating plans quickly and objectively, in a data-driven way that optimizes employee collaboration by seating teams together.

 The algorithm for this tool accounts for the following rules and constraints: